nahidischool/nahidischool.github.io/index.md

 - 2000: Junior Scholarship in Talent Pool, awarded by the Ministry of Education, Bangladesh
 - 1997: Primary Scholarship in Talent Pool, awarded by the Ministry of Education, Bangladesh

+## Honours and Excellencies
+- 2012: Full Scholarship to attend Workshop on Research Frontier in Computing from School of Computing (SoC), National University of Singapore(NUS) for attending Summer School.

+## Awards in Different Competitions
+- 2011: Secured 11th position among 319 Computer Science Graduates in Information Technology Engineering Examination (ITEE) organized by Japan International Corporation Agency (JICA)

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes